6.2 - Compatibility of the approach with other frameworks

 71%

 The Bilan Carbone® method covers the majority of E6, at least partially.
-Several evolutions are planned so that the method covers 100% of the DPs, this DR being at the heart of the emissions quantification step.
-Additional deepenings not necessary.
+Several developments are planned so that the method covers 100% of the DPs, this DR being at the heart of the emissions quantification step.
+No additional deepening necessary.

-Most of the evolutions concern the creation of a CSRD Export which will be added in future tools (January 2025), to aim for maximal consideration of this DR. This notably concerns a list of indicators, the notion of dependence on high-impact sectors, and specific emissions of scopes 1 and 2.
-The completeness of this export shall be optional, if the Bilan Carbone® is to be used for the CSRD reporting exercise.
+Most of the developments concern the creation of a CSRD Export which will be added in future tools (January 2025), to aim for maximal coverage of this DR. This notably concerns a list of indicators, the notion of dependence on high-impact sectors, and the specific emissions of scopes 1 and 2.
+The completeness of this export will be optional, if the Bilan Carbone® is to be used for CSRD reporting.

 E1-7: GHG removals and GHG mitigation projects financed through carbon credits